Sep 26, 2022

-Okay, sleep loss itself won’t spike your glucose.
+Sleep loss itself won’t spike your glucose.
 But not sleeping enough is strongly associated with insulin resistance and a slower metabolism, both of which will result in higher-than-normal glucose response.
 (Even to healthy meals.)

 There’s a reason why insulin sensitivity is highest in the morning and lowest at night…you’re not designed to eat at night!
-You’re more insulin resistant at night, so any carbs you eat past 7:00 pm are likelier to spike your glucose.
+You’re more insulin resistant at night, so any carbs you eat past 7:00 pm are more likely to spike your glucose.

 Most of the glucose game is spent trying to lower your blood sugar.
 Because it’s not low glucose that causes obesity and metabolic illness…it’s definitely high glucose.
 But sometimes you might look at your glucose and feel worried because it dipped out of the blue.
 Here are some possible reasons.

-This might seem like nonsense at face value, but your body can actually overcompensate the insulin response for carbs and crash your glucose.
+Your body can actually overcompensate the insulin response for carbs and crash your glucose.

 Experiencing cold can lower your glucose both actually and artificially.
-Cold exposure increases metabolism (so you burn fat for heat), and it reduces blood flow to your extremeties, which leads to less blood flow near the skin, and consequently, a lower interstitial glucose concentration.
+Cold exposure increases metabolism (so you burn fat for heat), and it reduces blood flow to your extremities, which leads to less blood flow near the skin, and consequently, a lower interstitial glucose concentration.

-See, alcohol is a toxin that must be filtered out of the body by the liver.
-And the liver wears many hats – one of which is ‘blood glucose regulator.’
+Alcohol is a toxin that must be filtered out of the body by the liver.
+And the liver wears many hats, one of which is ‘blood glucose regulator.’
 When your liver is busy filtering out toxins, it can’t wear its glucose regulator hat at the same time.

 So blood sugar can drop, then spike, then drop, then spike.